PartMan7/PS-Client/README.md

     autoReconnect: number, // The time, in milliseconds, that your Bot will wait before attempting to reconnect after a disconnect.
 If this is 0, it will not attempt to reconnect.
 Defaults to 30 seconds.
     autoJoin: string[], // An array with the strings of the rooms you want the Bot to join.
     debug: (details: string): any, // The function you would like to run on debugs.
 If this is a falsey value, debug messages will not be displayed.
 If a true value is given which is not a function, the Bot simply logs messages to the console.
     handle: (error: string | Error): any // Handling for internal errors.
 If a function is provided, this will run it with an error / string.
 The default function logs them to the console.
-To opt out of error handling (not recommended), set this as null.
+To opt out of error handling (not recommended), set this to null.
 }
 ```